tj-tusharjain/azure-compute-docs/articles/virtual-machines/azure-vm-watch.md

 - **Flexible deployment**: You can enable VM watch by using an Azure Resource Manager template (ARM template), PowerShell, or the Azure CLI.
 - **Compatibility**: VM watch operates seamlessly in both Linux and Windows environments.
 It's suitable for individual VMs and virtual machine scale sets alike.
 - **Resource governance**: VM watch provides efficient monitoring without affecting system performance.
 Resource caps on the CPU and memory utilization of the VM watch process help protect VMs.
 - **Out-of-the-box readiness**: VM watch comes equipped with a suite of default tests that you can configure for your scenarios.
-It includes detailed information about the tests (checks, metrics, and event logs).

 ### Network